 Some of the plants seen in this area include:

 - wild oat

-Here is where the riparian zone starts with all of the trees.
-Right behind this here is the most southern area of the slough.
-Back in 2000, three water treatment ponds were created to pick up all of the trash, sediments, and pollutants that come down with the street-runoff water.
+Here is where the most southern area of the slough and the riparian zone starts.
+Furthermore, back in 2000, the City of San Diego created three water treatment ponds over here to pick up all of the trash, sediments, and pollutants that come down with the street-runoff water.

-Since implemented, a third of an acre of new wetlands have been created, and the water quality of the Famosa Slough has improved considerably.
+Since implementation, a third of an acre of new wetlands have been created, and the water quality of the Famosa Slough has improved considerably.
+Such great news!

 I find it so unique whenever I am walking around a wetland.
 I try to imagine what it was like here 100 years ago.
 The Famosa Slough is the last of the original wetlands connected to Mission Bay.
-I am so pleased that there are those who wish to keep Famosa Slough as pristine as possible-thank you Friends of Famosa Slough!
+I am so pleased that some wish to keep Famosa Slough as pristine as possible-thank you, Friends of Famosa Slough!

-And isn’t great that you can go to one location and find so many habitats?
-From the salt pools, salt pannes, salt marsh, brackish/freshwater marsh, disturbed riparian and Willow Scrub and let us not forget the mudflats.
+And isn’t it great that you can go to one location and find so many habitats?
+The salt pools, salt pannes, salt marsh, brackish/freshwater marsh, disturbed riparian, and Willow Scrub let us not forget the mudflats.
 It is so much fun to watch the birds on the mudflats!

-Have a look at the video that I made to commemorate the day!
+Please have a look at the video that I made to commemorate the day!
 I look forward to coming back here in the winter to go bird watching.
-I would also love to compare the winter water levels compared to the summer water levels and come back to check out the channel portion.
-Maybe even go explore the San Diego River Estuary to get a look at those culvert pipes.
+I would also love to compare the winter water levels and come back to check out the channel portion compared to the summer water levels.
+Maybe even explore the San Diego River Estuary to get a look at those culvert pipes.
 Oh, just one more thing to do!

 Thank you so much for making it this far!
 Please feel free to leave any questions or comments below!